-A new intake would be required to move water from the TC Canal into the Dunnigan Pipeline.
-See Figure 2-32, TC Canal Intake Site Plan, for a site plan of the intake.
-The TC Canal intake site would encompass approximately 0.5 acre and be accessed from the existing TC Canal access road.
+The TC Canal intake and facilities would encompass approximately 0.5 acre and be accessed from the existing TC Canal access road.
+Figure 2-32 shows a site plan.
 The intake would be a concrete structure sized for a flow of 1,000 cfs that supports the control gates and associated gate operators.
-Power would be needed for SCADA control and gate operation to let water into the Dunnigan Pipeline; however, there would be a gravity outlet structure from the TC Canal into the Dunnigan Pipeline and no pumping would be required.
+Power would be needed for the operation of a Supervisory Control and Data Acquisition (SCADA) system to let water into the Dunnigan Pipeline; however, there would be a gravity outlet structure from the TC Canal into the Dunnigan Pipeline and no pumping would be required.
 A concrete bridge deck would provide vehicular access across the top of the intake.
 Stoplog slots at the inlet and outlet channels would enable isolation of the control gates for maintenance.

-Temporary disturbance for construction of the TC Canal intake adjacent to the TC Canal would require 2 acres for temporary construction for about 1 year.
+Construction of the TC Canal intake would require the temporary disturbance of approximately 2 acres adjacent to the TC Canal for approximately 1 year.
 The staging area would be located on the east side of the TC Canal and just north of the Dunnigan Pipeline.
-Access to this structure is anticipated to be from the existing TC Canal access road.